Journalist killed in Mexican border city of Ciudad Juarez

 Prosecutors said Alba Medina worked as a TV anchor and served as spokesman for a local college, the Instituto Tecnológico of Ciudad Juárez.
 Local media said he hosted the Telediario news show on Multimedios Televisión, and had reported on crime and violence.

-The Committee to Protect Journalists condemned the “brutal killing” and called on authorities to conduct “an immediate and transparent investigation” of the killing.
+The Committee to Protect Journalists, or CPJ, condemned the “brutal killing” and called on authorities to conduct “an immediate and transparent investigation” of the killing.

-At least seven journalists have been killed in Mexico so far this year.
-More than 140 journalists have been killed over the past 20 years.
+At least seven journalists have been killed in Mexico so far this year; the CPJ said that four, and perhaps five, were killed because of their work.

+The violence has hit Chihuahua particularly hard.
 The newspaper La Verdad de Juárez reported that over the last 20 years, six journalists have been killed in Ciudad Juárez and a total of 23 state-wide during that period.
+Relatively few of those crimes have been punished.
+Those convicted were largely triggermen rather than the masterminds of the killings.

+In a report this week, the CPJ wrote that “some recent convictions in the cases of journalists murdered in Mexico may give the impression that the state is making significant progress in the fight against impunity.”

+“While CPJ has welcomed the convictions as an important step, the outlook for breaking the cycle of impunity and violence in Mexico has grown dimmer under President Andrés Manuel López Obrador,” according to the report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.